BasedDevelopment/eve/readme.md

 # EVE Virtual Environment

 > Eve is pre-alpha software and is not currently deployed anywhere, nor should it be.
 Once it reaches a usable state we will provide documentation on how you can use it for your own purposes.

 Eve is a management toolkit for libvirt-based virtualization servers.
-It includes many useful tools for running a hosting providers, handles user accounts, and provides a interface for libvirt actions.
+It includes many useful tools for running a hosting provider, handles user accounts, and provides a interface for libvirt actions.

-Eve deliberately does not include a dashboard, if you need a dashboard check out [vixen](https://github.com/lukewhrit/vixen), which is developed by contributors to Eve and used by [EricNet](https://as206628.net).
+Eve deliberately does not include a dashboard.
+If you need a dashboard check out [vixen](https://github.com/lukewhrit/vixen), which is developed by contributors to Eve and used by [EricNet](https://as206628.net).

 ## License